 Shredded paper: Paper that has *already been shredded* should not be placed in your curbside recycling cart.
 Even if it's contained in a paper bag when you put it out, it won't be contained by the time it arrives at a recycling facility where it becomes a nuisance.
 We do accept shredded paper at Kane County Recycling Centers.
 It should be contained in paper bags (grocery bags and yard waste bags work well) and stapled closed.
 We do not offer shredding services through our Recycling Centers, but do have occasional shredding events.

-The traditional six pack rings are only recyclable via free mail away, but we will collect those too at the Kane County Recycling Office: 719 S. Batavia Ave., Geneva, Building A, 1st Floor, drop box outside Room 109 (we think these are too light-weight to be collected at our current Recycling Centers without causing a litter problem).
+Traditional six pack rings are only recyclable via free mail away, but we will collect those too at the Fabyan kiosk and the Kane County Recycling Office: 719 S. Batavia Ave., Geneva, Building A, 1st Floor, drop box inside Room 109.

 Or use one of these mail in programs: